vchan2/vchan2.github.io/Calculus.md

 ---

 ### The Exam
-The AP Calculus exam will be held on May 12, at 12PM.
+* The AP Calculus exam will be held on May 12, at 12PM.
 More information found <a href="https://vchan2.github.io/Calculus/ABCalculusexam2020.pdf"> here for AB</a> and <a href="https://vchan2.github.io/Calculus/BCCalculusexam2020.pdf"> here for BC</a>.

-Please take a moment to go over <a href="https://vchan2.github.io/Calculus/ap-testing-guide-2020.pdf"> instructions and details</a>
+* Please take a moment to go over <a href="https://vchan2.github.io/Calculus/ap-testing-guide-2020.pdf"> instructions and details</a>

-<a href="https://ap2020examdemo.collegeboard.org/?excmpid=mtg638-2-gd"> Exam demo </a>
+* Try out the <a href="https://ap2020examdemo.collegeboard.org/?excmpid=mtg638-2-gd"> exam demo</a>.
+* Here is an <a href="https://vchan2.github.io/Calculus/ap-student-exam-day-checklist.pdf"> exam day checklist </a> you can use to help keep you organized.

 AP Exam logistics walkthrough
 <p align="center">
   <iframe src="https://www.youtube.com/embed/qHZ2zpqlZNE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen class="vid"></iframe> </p>

+---

 ### The Essence of Calculus (brought to you by <a href="https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw"> 3 Blue 1 Brown</a>)
 <p align="center">